Rustixir/darkbird/README.md

 * **Taging** -  each document can have multiple tags And one tag can refer to many documents
   The tag is great for indexing groups of documents
-  To retrieve very quickly by key.
+  To retrieve very fast by key.
 For example
   Players of a club, Developers of a company, etc